 State statutes provide that the Board may grant a dividend if the unfunded actuarial accrued liability is less than zero (actuarial assets exceed actuarial liability) and the dividend granted would not increase the actuarial contribution rate above 90% of the statutory contribution rate (black line in the graph above).
-The actuarial required contribution rate of 9.98% of pay is less than 90% of the statutory contribution rate of 12.29%, or 11.06%.
-This difference of 1.08% of pay is potentially available for benefit improvements under state statutes, if the Plan's funded ratio exceeds 100%.
+The actuarial required contribution rate of 9.60% of pay is less than 90% of the statutory contribution rate of 12.29%, or 11.06%.
+This difference of 1.46% of pay is potentially available for benefit improvements under state statutes, if the Plan's funded ratio exceeds 100%.

 In addition to the contribution rate requirement, the PERB's dividend policy also requires the funded ratio to exceed 100% on both the Funded Basis (actuarial accrued liability less actuarial assets) and a Current Value Basis (total accumulated benefit obligation less market value of assets).
-The January 1, 2021 actuarial valuation indicates that the funded ratios are 104.1% and 112.5%, respectively.
-Therefore, the Plan has met all of the requirements in the current valuation and a dividend may be granted (maximum dividend of 5.55%).
-However, based on the Board's policy, the dividend plus the annual interest credit for the year cannot exceed the assumed rate of return (7.50% for 2020) unless a majority of the full Board agrees.
-The annual interest credit for 2020 was 5.00%, so a dividend in excess of 2.50% would exceed 7.50% and require a majority vote of the full Board.
+The January 1, 2022 actuarial valuation indicates that the funded ratios are 105.7% and 119.5%, respectively.
+Therefore, the Plan has met all of the requirements in the current valuation and a dividend may be granted.
+The maximum dividend, based on the 2022 valuation results, is 7.81%.
+However, if the ultimate set of economic assumptions is reflected, the maximum dividend is 6.11%.
+Based on the Board's policy, the dividend plus the annual interest credit for the year cannot exceed the assumed rate of return (7.30% for 2021) unless a majority of the full Board agrees.
+The annual interest credit for 2021 was 5.00%, so a dividend in excess of 2.30% would exceed 7.30% and require a majority vote of the full Board.
 See Table 14 for more detail on the criteria for granting a dividend.

 Each year after the annual actuarial valuation results are received, the Board determines, based on the recommendation of the actuary, if a dividend can be paid.
 The amount of dividend, if any, is based on the criteria in the Board policy.
+Please see the graph on page 37, which illustrates the historical dividends granted by the Board.
+Alternatively, a table containing the historical dividend rates can be found in Appendix B.

-One of the criteria for granting a dividend is based on the Accumulated Benefit Obligation, a liability measurement based on the account balances for those not in pay status and the present value of future benefits as of the valuation date for those receiving benefits.
-This measure is intended to provide information regarding the Cash Balance Plan's funded status on an immediate, current-value basis and to provide comparability to individual account plans.
-This liability measure is not used in developing the funding numbers for the Plan, but it is used in determining the amount of dividend as well as whether a dividend can be granted.
+One of the criteria for granting a dividend is based on the Accumulated Benefit Obligation, a liability measurement based on the current cash balance account balances for those not in pay status and the present value of future benefits as of the valuation date for those receiving benefits.
+This measure is intended to provide information regarding the Cash Balance Plan's funded status on an immediate, current or market-value basis and to provide comparability to individual account plans (defined contribution plans).
+This liability measure is not used in developing the funding numbers for the Plan, but it is used in determining the amount of the dividend as well as whether a dividend can be granted.
 The Current Value funded ratio for the current and prior year is shown in the following table.

-Funded Status , January 1, 2021 , January 1, 2020
+Funded Status January 1, 2022 January 1, 2021

 1. Cash Balance Accounts

-(a) Actives \$ 990,766,781 \$ 960,403,931
+(a) Actives \$ 1,037,731,724 \$ 990,766,781

-(b) Inactives 330,056,424 288,034,127
+(b) Inactives 381,638,737 330,056,424

-(c) Total \$ 1,320,823,205 \$ 1,248,438,058
+(c) Total \$ 1,419,370,461 \$ 1,320,823,205

 2. Present Value of Benefits for

-Retirees and Beneficiaries 450,310,795 408,221,113
+Retirees and Beneficiaries 487,429,233 450,310,795

 3. Total Accumulated Benefit

-Obligation \$ 1,771,134,000 \$ 1,656,659,171
+Obligation \$ 1,906,799,694 \$ 1,771,134,000

-4. Market Value of Assets 1,991,720,438 1,789,743,277
+4. Market Value of Assets 2,278,834,663 1,991,720,438

-5. Deficit/(Reserve) [3 - 4] \$ (220,586,438) \$ (133,084,106)
+5. Deficit/(Reserve) [3 - 4] \$ (372,034,969) \$ (220,586,438)

 6. Funded Percentage on Market

-Value of Assets [4/3] 112.5% 108.0%
+Value of Assets [4 / 3] 119.5% 112.5%